 We also look more generally at student diversity – both racial and ethnic diversity (3%), and the inclusion of students with lower family earnings (2%).
 For the former, we use IPEDS data on diversity.
-For the latter, we look at how many students are first generation students – the first in their family to go to college.
-And we look at how many receive Pell Grants (paid to students in need of financial support).
+For the latter, we look at the proportion of students that are first generation students as reported in College Scorecard – the first in their family to go to college.
+And we look at the proportion that receives Pell Grants (paid to students in need of financial support), as reported in IPEDS.

-We also use a measure of the diversity of the faculty (3%), again, drawing upon IPEDS data.
+We also use a measure of the racial and ethnic diversity of the faculty (3%), again, drawing upon IPEDS data.

 Technical overview of metrics

-- Finance per student - spending on teaching associated activity per full time equivalent student.
-This is adjusted using regional price comparisons (IPEDS and BEA)
+- Finance per student - spending on teaching associated activity per full time equivalent student (IPEDS).
+This is adjusted using regional price comparisons (BEA)

 - Faculty student ratio – the number of faculty per student as provided by IPEDS

-- Papers per faculty – the number of academic papers published by faculty from a college in the period 2011-2015 divided by the size of the faculty (Elsevier)
+- Papers per faculty – the number of academic papers published by faculty from a college in the period 2011-2015 (Elsevier) divided by the size of the faculty (IPEDS)